Whether to restore or renovate a vintage bicycle

 3) What is a frame worth in (un)restored/(un)renovated condition?

 The answer to the first question depends in part on whether the original spec can be ascertained.
 If a frame has been renovated before, it may not be possible to determine original spec, unless a builder's card can be found for it.
-The sales records seldom give details of finish and are of limited help.
+Sales records seldom give details of finish, though this can sometimes be inferred from the price (indicating whether a frame had single color enamel, or chrome, for example).
 Furthermore, even if original spec can be determined, it is not always possible to duplicate it.
-The above gold-chrome frame is a case in point.

 Generally, if a frame is to be displayed and only seldom ridden, then restore to original spec.
-If a frame is to be ridden, consider renovating to modern spec: i.e., have the dropouts spread to take wider blocks and indexed gears, add braze-ons for mech, gear levers and so on.
-Several manufacturers produce retro-compatible components for such bikes, for example long-reach dual-pivot brakes and indexed gears.
+If a frame is to be ridden, consider renovating to newer spec: i.e., have the dropouts spread to take wider blocks and indexed gears, add braze-ons for mech, cables, gear levers and so on.
+Several makers produce retro-components for such bikes, for example long-reach dual-pivot brakes and indexed gears.

 But note this exception: if a frame has already been renovated, i.e., modified, by having braze-ons added, do not have them removed.
 Reynolds tubing gets its strength from tempering (heat treatment) and every re-heat weakens the tubing.

-For the collector: if you have several vintage frames, it is sensible to return some of them to original spec with original components, where available, and to renovate at least one frame to modern spec with newer components.
+For the collector: if one has several vintage frames, then one has the luxury of returning some of them to original spec with original components, where available, and to renovate at least one frame to newer spec with newer components, such as dual pivot brakes and indexed gears.
+There is no doubt that modern components are not only easier to ride, but safer in modern traffic conditions.
 Ride the latter with confidence, display the former with pride.

-Mixed vintages.
-Mixed frame and component vintages are acceptable on a bike to be ridden, provided it is tastefully done.
-Do not expect to win ribbons at Concours d'Elegance with mixed vintages, however.
-See this bike for an example of a 1951 Experto modestly updated to 6-speed non-indexed gears, and assorted 70s components (TA pedals, Campag GS brakes, etc.).
+Below are a few examples from the Gallery showing the full spectrum from restored-to-as-sold condition to mixed vintage to fully modernized.
+See this bike for an example of a 1951 Experto modestly updated to 6-speed non-indexed gears, assorted 70s components, and a modern front gear changer to take up slack for the triple chainset.
 See this bike for an example of a 1955 Experto with thoroughly modern 9-sp. indexing and dual-pivot brakes; the only frame modification was a derailleur eyelet on the dropout.
 See this bike for an example of a 1957 Experto returned to original spec with period-correct components.

 Keeping a vintage frame rideable and safe in modern traffic conditions is often a challenge.
 See below for an example of a drop-bolt to fit short-reach brakes and ERTRO622 wheel on a frame designed for 27" wheels.

-2. What is the cut-off date for "vintage" components?
+What is the cut-off date for "vintage" components?
 The last Campag groupset which qualifies as vintage is the C-Record, successor to the legendary Super Record group.
 C-Record was produced from 1988 to 1993.
-The Delta brakes (see foto above) had good stopping power and excellent modulation, but were markedly heavier than the dual-pivots introduced from Japan at about that time.
+The Delta brakes represent Campagnolo's all-time aesthetic high-water mark, but were markedly heavier and less effective than the dual-pivots introduced from Japan at about that time.
 The C-Record indexing did not function very well, certainly not as well as what was coming out of Japan at that time.
 Nonetheless, C-Record represents the aesthetic high-water mark for components.
 The last vintage Campag groupset which really worked well was the Super Record; 1987 was the final year of production.
 There were numerous other makers of components, of course, such as Specialities TA, Huret, GB, Chater Lea, Williams, Lyotard, Airlite, to mention only a few of the better-known.
 A complete list is beyond the scope of this web site.
 Below: C-Record; farther below: Super Record.

 Functionally speaking, the cut-offs are: